vuxat/gitter/README.md

 # gitter
 GIT Repository Downloader / Helper Script

-Shell Script for downloading GIT repositories.
+Shell Script for downloading GIT repositories as zip files.

 Add one or more text files with GIT/gitlab repository links beside the gitter.sh script.